 Professional development courses offered by the University of San Diego’s Division of Professional & Continuing Education are taught by faculty that possess a depth and breadth of academic and real-world professional experience.

-PCE nurtures key partnerships on the local, national and international level to better serve working professionals who seek to enhance or build their careers, as well as with their employers to help achieve their highest value and potential.
+The Professional and Continuing Education program nurtures key partnerships on the local, national, and international level.
+The goal is to better serve working professionals who seek to enhance or build their careers and help achieve their highest value and potential.
 Contact us today to learn more.

-Number of high-quality, career-building courses to choose from
+High-quality, career-building courses to choose from

-Number of in-depth, innovative, and relevant topics
+In-depth, innovative, and relevant topics

 Career advancing certificates

-Courses offer a convenient, yet rigorous style of learning that allows you to structure your education to suit your schedule while keeping you on pace toward achieving your educational.
+Courses offer a convenient, yet rigorous style of learning that allows you to structure your education to suit your schedule while keeping you on pace toward achieving your educational goals.

 Earn credit for your previous work in trainings, workshops, and conferences through a simple process.